-To see how any $3D$ vector $\vec{v} = \big(a, b, c\big)$ can be represented as a unit dual quaternion, let's start with the dual quaternion $\pmb{\hat{q}} = \pmb{q_0} + \epsilon\pmb{q_{\epsilon}}$ with quaternions components $\pmb{q_0}$ and $\pmb{q_{\epsilon}}$.
-The real and imaginary parts of $\pmb{q_0}$ and $\pmb{q_{\epsilon}}$ are given as follows with the imaginary part italicized and an arrow above:
+To see how any 3D vector \vec{v} = \big(a, b, c\big) can be represented as a unit dual quaternion, let's start with the dual quaternion \pmb{\hat{q}} = \pmb{q_0} + \epsilon\pmb{q_{\epsilon}} with quaternions components \pmb{q_0} and \pmb{q_{\epsilon}}.
+The real and imaginary parts of \pmb{q_0} and \pmb{q_{\epsilon}} are given as follows with the imaginary part italicized and an arrow above:

-$$\begin{align} \pmb{q_0} &= w_0 + \vec{q}_{0} = w_0 + \big(x_0\vec{i} + y_0\vec{j} + z_0\vec{k}\big)\\ \pmb{q_{\epsilon}} &= w_{\epsilon} + \vec{q}_{\epsilon} = w_{\epsilon} + \big(x_{\epsilon}\vec{i} + y_{\epsilon}\vec{j} + z_{\epsilon}\vec{k} \big) \end{align}$$Their respective conjugates are:
+\begin{align} \pmb{q_0} &= w_0 + \vec{q}_{0} = w_0 + \big(x_0\vec{i} + y_0\vec{j} + z_0\vec{k}\big)\\ \pmb{q_{\epsilon}} &= w_{\epsilon} + \vec{q}_{\epsilon} = w_{\epsilon} + \big(x_{\epsilon}\vec{i} + y_{\epsilon}\vec{j} + z_{\epsilon}\vec{k} \big) \end{align}Their respective conjugates are:

-$$\begin{align} \pmb{q_{0}^{*}} &= w_0 - \vec{q}_{0} = w_0 - \big(x_0\vec{i} + y_0\vec{j} + z_0\vec{k}\big)\\ \pmb{q_{\epsilon}^{*}} &= w_{\epsilon} - \vec{q}_{\epsilon} = w_{\epsilon} - \big(x_{\epsilon}\vec{i} + y_{\epsilon}\vec{j} + z_{\epsilon}\vec{k} \big) \end{align}$$Unlike regular quaternions, there are three different conjugations of dual quaternions which depend on whether:
+\begin{align} \pmb{q_{0}^{*}} &= w_0 - \vec{q}_{0} = w_0 - \big(x_0\vec{i} + y_0\vec{j} + z_0\vec{k}\big)\\ \pmb{q_{\epsilon}^{*}} &= w_{\epsilon} - \vec{q}_{\epsilon} = w_{\epsilon} - \big(x_{\epsilon}\vec{i} + y_{\epsilon}\vec{j} + z_{\epsilon}\vec{k} \big) \end{align}Unlike regular quaternions, there are three different conjugations of dual quaternions which depend on whether:

 The dual number is conjugated

-$$\pmb{\bar{\hat{q}}} = \pmb{q_0} - \epsilon\pmb{q_{\epsilon}}$$This finds little use except in deriving the third type of conjugation $\pmb{\bar{\hat{q}}^{*}}$.
+\pmb{\bar{\hat{q}}} = \pmb{q_0} - \epsilon\pmb{q_{\epsilon}}This finds little use except in deriving the third type of conjugation \pmb{\bar{\hat{q}}^{*}}.

 -